 Who could have predicted that occupations of Vodafone shops would resonate so widely and spread so virally?
 Was it the result of fortuitous circumstances?
 Or did the specifics of its incantations facilitate its spread?

 There was indeed a degree of chance involved.
-Their first action was intended to be an occupation of Vodafone but at the last minute the target had to change when someone spotted that had moved out of town.
-The flagship store was chosen as a back up, a fortuitous accident that made their action an example that could be elsewhere.
+Their first action was intended to be an occupation of Vodafone’s headquarters, but at the last minute the target had to changed when someone spotted that this had moved out of town.
+The flagship store was chosen as a back up, a fortuitous accident that made their action an example that could be replicated elsewhere.
 UK Uncut also shows us some of the other elements needed for a contemporary invocation of politics.
-Firstly it manages to capture deeply felt need for participatory politics to counter the parliamentary-democratic system’s killing of politics.
+Firstly it manages to capture the deeply felt need for participatory politics to counter the parliamentary-democratic system’s killing of politics.
 Yet UK Uncut’s actions also spread because they are easily replicable.
 They have a low entry level.
 Taking part isn’t too difficult.
 It doesn’t require too much preparation or specialist knowledge.
 The risks involved are not too high.

 Secondly, although the actions contain a “supernatural” element, they also make immediate sense.
 The argument is instantly grasped: austerity is a political decision and not the result of a “law of nature”.
 It is a political decision not to tax corporations and the rich as rigorously as the rest of us.
 It is a political decision to impose the costs of the crisis onto the poorest of society and those who did least to cause it.
 The UK Uncut actions, and the police response they provoked, reveal some of the dynamics of capital that neoliberalism seeks to deny.
-They reveal, for example, that capital contains different and antagonistic interests and that politicians, the police and contemporary structures align themselves with certain interests and against others.
+They reveal, for example, that capital contains different and antagonistic interests, and that politicians, the police and contemporary power structures align themselves with certain interests and against others.
 It is a political decision to do so.